 What Social Anxiety Actually Feels Like

 Mentally, social anxiety often shows up as a running commentary: Did I say something weird?
 Are they judging me?
 I shouldn't have said that.
-This internal critic can be exhausting, and it tends to kick in both before events (anticipatory anxiety) and long after them (post-event processing or "replaying").
+This internal critic can be exhausting, and it tends to kick in both before events (anticipatory anxiety) and long after them (post-event processing).
+This "replaying" pattern is a classic cognitive distortion known as personalization.

 Common Social Anxiety Triggers You Might Recognize